-You can record your CPD in any form that suits you and your circumstances, but we strongly recommend that you use My QTLS/REfLECT+, your online personal learning space, available free as part of your SET membership.
+You can record your CPD in any form that suits you and your circumstances, but we recommend that you record your CPD using the CPD record in your My SET dashboard available free as part of your SET membership.
 My QTLS/REfLECT+ is a personal and secure space, designed to support you in keeping a log of your CPD activities and reflections.

 What counts as CPD?

 - Reading relevant journal articles or reviewing books

 - Taking training courses or formal development or study